 Indiana Accident Statistics

+Indiana law defines wrongful death claims as those arising from the death of a person caused by the wrongful act or omission of another, and understanding these legal criteria is integral for pursuing a claim.
 To understand the bigger picture surrounding wrongful death lawsuits, it is useful to know the most relevant information about the cases.
 Two of the most common types of wrongful death lawsuits concern car accidents and medical malpractice.
 Below are some statistics to help you gauge how serious these issues are in Indiana.

 Car Accidents